inadarei/cleanjson.chocmixin/README.md

 # Clean JSON for Chocolat.

-A mixin for the awesome [Chocolat](http://chocolatapp.com) text editor that adds the ability to clean formatting of a JSON snippet.
+A mixin for the awesome [Chocolat](http://chocolatapp.com) text editor that adds the ability to cleanly format a JSON snippet.

 ## Tested with